EMDR & Trauma Therapist in London, Surrey & West Sussex

 In this website I aim to disseminate the facts and increase awareness about this powerful EMDR psychotherapy.
 I feel really excited about its capacity to help others.
 After treatment I have witnessed huge improvement in people's capacity to experience life in a way which is so much better for them.
 It has undergone strict clinical trials and is an evidenced–based method for healing PTSD.
 Empirical experience has also shown that it’s highly effective in trauma therapy and the treatment of other issues (as noted below).

-EMDR is both a methodology which can be inserted into other psychotherapeutic approaches – provided the 8-stage protocol is adhered to - and it can also be used as standalone psychotherapy for helping, not only with trauma and PTSD, but also with, amongst others, the following issues:
+EMDR is both a methodology which can be inserted into other psychotherapeutic approaches provided the 8-stage protocol is adhered to.
+It can also be used as standalone psychotherapy provided the therapist is already a qualified mental health professional, for helping, not only with trauma and PTSD, but also with, amongst others, the following issues:

 - Relationship issues,